From Field to Table

 Finally satisfied with his aim, Tyler headed out to the deer stand at 3:10.
 Less than two hours later, he had his buck — quickly felled, and cleanly.

-Now that Tyler’s grown, with grown-up responsibilities and a growing family, PD misses hunting with his son.
-But it’s a fleeting sadness, easily eclipsed by the joy the twins have brought.
+Now that Tyler’s grown, with grown-up responsibilities and a family, PD misses hunting with his son.
+But it’s a fleeting sadness, easily eclipsed by the joy the twins and their baby sister have brought.
 As the days shorten and shadows lengthen, Shoney and PD are cherishing their first grandchildren.
 And there’s no doubt the children will grow up knowing the McNabb family’s twinned love of nature and her gifts.

 But ask now the beasts, and they shall teach thee; and the fowls of the air, and they shall tell thee: Or speak to the earth, and it shall teach thee: and the fishes of the sea shall declare unto thee.
 Job 12:7-9